 Thinking about where to live after graduation?
 Already settled somewhere and looking to make a move?
 Maryland has a lot to offer young professionals, especially for these five types of people.

 You know the type...
 Maybe you are the type.
 The two-internships-a-year junior.
 The entrepreneur running a startup out of his dorm room.
 The visionary who won’t quit until she’s made a name for herself at a Fortune 500 company.
 The techie whose code will change the world.
 If you’re a go-getter, then Maryland is for you.

 How so?
 For starters,With two major metropolitan markets this close together, Maryland offers amazing job opportunities.
 Join cybersecurity companies that work with federal agencies like NSA.
 Work at global headquarters for companies like Under Armour and .
-Columbia, a growing city between Baltimore and D.C., was recently ranked second in the country for jobs, and the state as a whole leads nationally in the concentration of STEM careers.
+Columbia, a growing city between Baltimore and D.C., was , and the state as a whole leads nationally in the concentration of STEM careers.